jarvisteach/appJar/docs/mkdocs/docs/packaging.md

 ---
 This has been tested & works under both Windows & Linux, although no success (yet) on OSX.

-A lot more detail will be provided here, in a future releasse, on the exact process to follow to get everything built into  your package.
+A lot more detail will be provided here, in a future release, on the exact process to follow to get everything built into  your package.